-First, searing your meat before it goes into the slow cooker is extremely important.
+First, you want to sear your meat before it goes into the slow cooker.
+This is extremely important.
 This is going to give your meat that beautiful golden crust and also give your pan that brown bottom which is essential for deglazing and making a rich broth.

 This is a very easy dish to put together and requires no special skills.
 It just requires following steps and a little time at the beginning and at the end of the cooking process.
 It makes a wonderful Sunday supper or dish for entertaining.